Independent African news, markets, culture and politics.

 Order granting conduct of Ibadan PDP convention subsists – Court — Daily Nigerian

-The court had initially granted an ex parte motion by PDP member Folahan Adelabi, directing the party’s leadership to adhere to its guidelines and schedule for the convention.
-The respondents in the case include the PDP, its acting National Chairman Umar Damagun, Governor Umar Fintiri of Adamawa, and the Independent National Electoral Commission (INEC).
+The Oyo State High Court has reaffirmed its earlier order allowing the Peoples Democratic Party (PDP) to proceed with its national convention in Ibadan on November 15 and 16.
+Justice Ladiran Akintola delivered the ruling on Wednesday after hearing an application for joinder by new defendants in the case.
+The court had previously granted an ex parte motion filed by PDP member Folahan Adelabi, directing the party’s leadership to adhere to its guidelines and schedule for the convention.
+The respondents include the PDP, its acting National Chairman Umar Damagun, Governor Umar Fintiri of Adamawa, and the Independent National Electoral Commission (INEC).

 During Wednesday’s proceedings, counsel for the proposed new defendants, Emmanuel Ukala, informed the court of his application for joinder.
-However, the judge noted that the affidavit in support of the application was unsigned, rendering the process incompetent.
-Ukala attributed the error to the court’s registry, but the claimant’s counsel, Musibau Adetumbi, and INEC’s counsel, O. Adeyemi, opposed a stand-down application to investigate the issue.
+The judge noted that the supporting affidavit was unsigned, rendering the application incompetent.
+Ukala blamed the court’s registry for the error, but the claimant’s counsel, Musibau Adetumbi, and INEC’s counsel, O. Adeyemi, opposed a stand‑down application to investigate the issue.
+The court ruled that the unsigned affidavit was a fundamental error that could not be cured and ordered Ukala to refile his processes.

 Scroll to Top